Warner Bros. Studios Leavesden: Royal opening

 Almost twenty years after the complex was converted from aerodrome to film studios—and over a year since the completion of work on the newly refurbished studios—the site was officially opened by the Duke and Duchess of Cambridge on 26 April 2013.
 On their visit, they were accompanied by the Duke's brother Prince Harry and J. K. Rowling (who had been unable to attend the tour's grand opening the year before), amongst other guests.
 Several hundred beneficiaries of supported charities were given invitations to the Studio Tour on the day of the visit.
 The royal entourage visited both the tour and the studios, viewing the props and costumes from Christopher Nolan's Batman films, before conducting the site's inauguration.

 2019 fire

-On 10 July 2019, a fire broke out in one of the studio's sets, and would take responders 15 hours to extinguish.
+On 10 July 2019, a fire broke out in one of the studio's sets, and would take the fire service 15 hours to extinguish.
 A set for the HBO television series Avenue 5 was damaged in the fire.